Medically reviewed by Drugs.com. Last updated on Oct 20, 2020.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot under your skin, into a muscle, or through a needle placed in one of your veins.
+This medicine is given as a shot under your skin or into a muscle or a vein.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.